JoarLeth/tape-demo/README.md

 If you don't want to type `node_modules/.bin/` you can install tape and faucet globally (`npm install -g tape` and `npm install -g faucet`) or add some cute alias.

 ## Coverage
 To run the tests and get a coverage report, run `npm run coverage`.
-Se the scripts in `package.json` for what it does.
+See `"scripts"` in `package.json` if you want to know what it does.